What's Included in the Price

 Perth's housing and climate create a distinctive set of lighting job characteristics.

 Modern suburban homes.
-Joondalup, Mandurah, Ellenbrook, Baldivis.
-Open-plan layouts with plasterboard ceilings and good roof access.
-These are ideal for bulk downlight installs.
-The typical job is a full-home LED upgrade or a new alfresco lighting circuit, both cost-effective when done in a single visit.
+Joondalup, Ellenbrook, Baldivis, Piara Waters, Harrisdale.
+Open-plan layouts with plasterboard ceilings and good roof access make these ideal for bulk downlight installs.
+The typical job is a full-home LED upgrade (15–20 points across kitchen, living, bedrooms, and bathrooms) or a new alfresco lighting circuit, both cost-effective when done in a single visit.
+Perth's strong solar penetration also means good natural light during the day, so homeowners often focus lighting investment on evening use: dimmable living room downlights, outdoor entertaining, and pathway lighting.
 Western Power manages the distribution network across Perth, so any switchboard capacity issues are coordinated through them.

 1960s to 80s brick.
-Morley, Scarborough, Dianella, Como.
-Solid brick construction can complicate switch and cable routing, though most have plasterboard ceilings.
-Running new cables may require surface-mount conduit through brick sections.
+Morley, Scarborough, Dianella, Como, Riverton.
+Solid brick construction complicates switch and cable routing, though most have plasterboard ceilings (good for the downlights themselves).
+Running new cables from the switchboard to a new light position may require surface-mount conduit through brick sections.
+Existing wiring in some of these homes may be nearing end of life, and your electrician should test insulation resistance before connecting new fittings to old circuits.

 Character homes.
-Subiaco, Mount Lawley, Claremont.
+Subiaco, Mount Lawley, Claremont, Cottesloe.
 Older homes with higher ceilings and sometimes ornate plaster.
-Similar considerations to period homes elsewhere, but less common in Perth than in Melbourne or Sydney.
+Similar considerations to period homes in Melbourne or Sydney, but far less common in Perth's housing stock.
+Pendant lighting from existing ceiling points is usually the simplest approach for these properties.

 Hiring a Licensed Electrician in WA